-After several years experience as a Head of Department, I still remember my school philosophy lessons as my inspiration to pursue a career in this discipline.
+After several years experience as a Head of Department, I still remember my own childhood Religious Studies lessons as my inspiration to pursue a career in Philosophy.

-Following a degree in Philosophy, and PGCE in RE, both at Durham, I began my teaching career in at a wonderful village prep school in Staffordshire as Head of Humanities.
-Due to the school’s small size I was only Head of Myself, but I was also a teacher of PE, Saturday referee, umpire, groundsman and second-in-charge of pool maintenance.
+Following a degree in Philosophy, and PGCE in RS, both at Durham University, I began my teaching career in Staffordshire as Head of Humanities (where I also a teacher of PE, Saturday referee, umpire, groundsman and Head of swimming pool maintenance).

-I now teach Religious Studies at Bancroft's School, Essex, whilst remaining Lead Trainer at The Philosophy Man, working with schools to help them embed P4C into their curriculums, offering ongoing consultancy, and creating resources for our Philosophy Circles School Packs.
+As Lead Trainer at The Philosophy Man, I work with schools every week to help them embed P4C into their curriculums and by offering ongoing consultancy.
+I also speak at a range of events - from Heads' conferences and to training days for new teachers.
 I also write many of our free P4C resources which are sent out by email each week.

-In my spare time, I can usually be found engaging in sport or training for some kind of endurance event.
-I also enjoy foraging for wild food and developing my construction (and destruction) skills through volunteering in the great outdoors.
+In my spare time, I can usually be found engaging in sport or training for some kind of endurance event, or writing my debut children's novel.